-If you are a resident in Manitoba and there is a misrepresentation in this Offering Memorandum, together with any amendment to it, you have a statutory right to sue:
+If you are a resident in Alberta and this Offering Memorandum, together with any amendments hereto, contains a misrepresentation, you have a statutory right to sue:

-- (a) the Trust to cancel your agreement to buy the Units; or - (b) for damages against the Trust, every person who was a director of the Trustee at the date of the Offering Memorandum, and every other person who signed this Offering Memorandum.
+- (a) the Trust to cancel your agreement to buy the Units; or - (b) for damages against the Trust, the Trustee, every person who was a director of the Trustee at the date of this Offering Memorandum, and every person or company who signed this Offering Memorandum.

-If a misrepresentation is contained in a record incorporated by reference in, or is deemed to be incorporated into, the Offering Memorandum, the misrepresentation is deemed to be contained in the Offering Memorandum.
+If a misrepresentation is contained in a record incorporated by reference in, or is deemed to be incorporated into, this Offering Memorandum, the misrepresentation is deemed to be contained in this Offering Memorandum.